Bereavement Support Groups

 Contact: Hospice Bereavement & Volunteer Coordinator, (603) 526-4077

 This support group is for those who have lost a family member, relative or friend to suicide.
-The Upper Valley Survivors of Suicide meet on the second and fourth Thursdays of the month at DHMC.
+The Upper Valley Survivors of Suicide Loss meet on the second Thursday of the month at DHMC.

 VA Medical Center, White River Junction, VT